area9innovation/flow9/tools/flow9/readme.md

 We use overload types to handle the overloading of +, - as well as dot on structs, which can be considered as an overloaded function.

+When doing type inference, the language constructs result in unification of equivalence classes as well as subtyping relations.
+Subtyping relations are resolved into unifications with overloads when possible.

+If a unification or subtyping is not possible to complete, it is pushed to a queue for later processing, when more information is expected to be available.

 TODO CGraph:
 - We need a subtype with multiple types when the max is closed?